ENS Logo

 Cross Chain / Offchain Resolvers

 The source of truth for a name and its subdomains does not always have to be on-chain or on Ethereum L1 at all.
 By leveraging EIP-3668, the Cross Chain Interoperability Protocol (or CCIP Read for short), we can load information by hitting a so called "Gateway".
-Within the context of ENS, this enables us, to read names, addresses, records, and more from other chains, or even off-chain.
+Within the context of ENS, this enables us to read names, addresses, text records and more from other chains, or even off-chain.

 How does it work?